Davidva0812/funnel-lens-app/README.md

 ### How I used AI tools

-I used Claude as a pair programmer throughout:
+I used Claude, Gemini as pair programmers:
 - **Scaffolding:** generated the initial Vite + Vue 3 + Tailwind project structure
 - **Component code:** drafted component templates which I then reviewed, adjusted, and refined (especially the funnel bar proportional widths and the color-coding logic)
 - **Insights copy:** helped draft the plain-language insight templates; I tuned the thresholds and wording for clarity
-- **This README:** structured with AI assistance, content is my own thinking

 The funnel logic (drop-off calculation, worst step selection, overall conversion) was written and verified by me independently.
 AI was a speed multiplier, not a replacement for understanding the problem.